8SuperMaks8/gxb172-attiny841/README.md

-Firmware for GXB172 Flashlight Driver
+## Firmware for GXB172 Flashlight Driver

-Major changes in compare with [original](https://github.com/loneoceans/gxb172-attiny841 "loneoceans/gxb172-attiny841"):
+#### Major changes in compare with [original](https://github.com/loneoceans/gxb172-attiny841 "loneoceans/gxb172-attiny841") firmware:
 * EPPROM not used.
   Mod can be switched in loop, like it was in original firmware, but each time starting from default mode.
 * No candle mode or some other configuration, or jumpers.